Get fresh insights, pro tips, and thought starters–only the best of posts for you.

 Android One is the best fitted and most recommended devices for enterprise use.
 Entry-level devices from Android Go is also a viable option for small and medium business owners.
 Stock Android is a bit costlier option when compared to other alternatives.
 The prolonged reign of Android might contribute more to dedicated Enterprise Friendly devices.

 If you’re having trouble choosing between Stock Android vs Android One vs Android Go, here is a quick way for you to decide.
 If you are looking to relate only with Google, go for Stock Android.
-If you want the pure Android experience but with the aid of an OEM vendor go for Android Go.
+If you want the pure Android experience but with the aid of an OEM vendor go for Android One.
 And if you’re looking for a low budget Android-like experience, go with Android Go.

 Google has now taken the liberty of validating devices’ enterprise worthiness, thus reducing the corporate manager’s burden in selecting the best device that aligns with their expectations and potential budget.
 Through more integrations, AER might outweigh other device management platforms and earn a complete monopoly over the Enterprise Device Management.
 Samsung and Apple should soon come with a millennial solution to counter this Google-Android surge or else it is going to be pretty damn difficult to deal with!